jackrgm/jackrgm/README.md

 ## Skills

 My top tech skills include C, C++, Linux (use and development), and robotics middleware (use and development).
+My experience in team-based work has shown that I'm especially strong in the areas of high-level thinking, organisation, and communication.

 ## What I'm Currently Up To